 Discover tools to extract and submit MCP servers over the internet with easy configuration and integration

-is a specialized MCP (Model Context Protocol) server designed to facilitate the integration of various AI applications by collecting, analyzing, and submitting Model Context Protocols.
+The mcp-server-collector is a specialized MCP (Model Context Protocol) server designed to facilitate the integration of various AI applications by collecting, analyzing, and submitting Model Context Protocols.
 This server acts as a bridge between diverse AI clients like Claude Desktop, Continue, Cursor, and other applications that need access to or submission of model contexts.
 By leveraging standard protocols, it ensures seamless interaction among different components in an AI ecosystem.

-implements several core features:
+The mcp-server-collector implements several core features:

 Data Collection: It can extract MCP Servers from URLs and content via command-line tools.